Morbid curiosity made me look forward to the boat ride, and we met the skipper in the garden outside the quaint cottage.

 I had to suppress my amusement at the double-teaming.
 They certainly were related.
 “Don’t I get a say in this?”

-“That depends on what you have to say,” Fin teased as Mary returned.
+“That depends on what you have to say,” Fin teased as Mary returned with the glasses.

 Ella looked it over and nodded.
 “Aye, but let me have a good look at them.”
-Mary hurried over and let Ella inspect the cloth.
+Mary hurried over and Ella set her glass down to inspect the cloth with her fingers.
 “Just as I thought.
 A little too big.”

 “Can you fix it?”
 Fin teased.